Coefficient/magento-extension/README.md

 This extension exposes a simple REST API that Coefficient uses to download your store's customers, products, and orders.

+Once installed, this extension exposes an API key in **System -> Configuration -> Coefficient -> Coefficient Extension**.
+You'll need to copy this key into the API integrations section in Coefficient.
+Note that your store must support HTTPS.
+This extension will not work over HTTP.

 Installation
 ------------
 [This](http://gotgroove.com/ecommerce-blog/magento-development/developer-toolbox-a-guide-for-installing-magento-extensions/)